 PVC Durability — Hot Air Welded Seams

 Hot are welded seams are the feature that makes PVC roofing membranes exceptionally h2, durable, and impermeable to moisture.
-Hot-air welded seams form a permanent, watertight bond that is actually h2er than the membrane itself. — This gives PVC roofs an edge over other roofing systems, which rely on adhesives, tapes, and caulks to seal the seams, and as a result are inherently a lot less durable than PVC.
+Hot-air welded seams form a permanent, watertight bond that is actually h2er than the membrane itself. — This gives PVC roofs an edge over other roofing systems, which rely on adhesives, tapes, and caulks to seal the seams, and as a result, are inherently a lot less durable than PVC.

 PVC Has a Long Service Life

 Exceptional durability and strength lend themselves to a long service life.
-A properly installed, high quality PVC roofing membrane can last in excess of 20 years, and will not require much maintenance during its service life.
+A properly installed, high-quality PVC roofing membrane can last in excess of 20 years, and will not require much maintenance during its service life.
 This means that once you invest in a PVC roofing membrane, you will be saving thousands of dollars on costly maintenance and repairs for years to come.

-PVC is Resistance to Chemicals
+PVC is Resistant to Chemicals

 With a PVC roof, commercial buildings, such as manufacturing facilities, will not face roofing problems that result from exposure to chemicals, as PVC is highly resistant to chemical damage.
-Moreover, animal fat from grease vents on restaurants may cause damage to asphalt -based roofs and other single-ply roofing membranes, but will not have a negative impact on a PVC membrane.
+Moreover, animal fat from grease vents on restaurants may cause damage to asphalt-based roofs and other single-ply roofing membranes, but will not have a negative impact on a PVC membrane.

-PVC is Resistance To Fire
+PVC is Resistant To Fire